howerj/lfsr-vhdl/readme.md

 You will notice differences, however they should be minor, obvious, and mostly related to VHDL report messages.
-The instructions executed should be identical so long as the input is identical, to make sure this is the case the line endings also need to be made to be identical for both inputs.
+The instructions executed should be identical so long as the input is identical, to make sure this is the case the line endings also need to be made to be identical for both input streams.

 Empirically the system averages 2.4 clock cycles (or 2.4 state changes) to execute a single instruction, this was measured by executing the default Forth image and feeding